WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Voltage_Divider_Practicals/index.md

 In both the level shifting and the resistive sensor, the values are read by Netduino via the _Analog to Digital Converter_ (ADC) on the STM32F microcontroller, which is the main processing chip.
 An ADC reads voltage signals and converts them to a digital value that describes the input voltage level (`0V` to `3.3V`) in 1,024 steps of precision (values `0` through `1,023`).

-Netduino has 6 analog inputs and the following code illustrates reading a voltage input level on Analog Pin 3:
+Netduino has 6 analog inputs and the following code illustrates reading a voltage input level on `Analog Pin 3`:

 ```
 AnalogInput analog3 = new AnalogInput(Pins.GPIO_PIN_A3)
 int value = analog3.Read();
 ```

 A value of `0` means that it read `0V`, and a value of `1,023` means that the voltage was at or above `3.3V`.
-The steps in between are linear, meaning that a value of `511` (`1,023 / 2`) indicates it was reading `1.65V` (`3.3V / 2`).
+The steps in between are linear; a value of `511`, which is `1,023 / 2`, indicates it was reading `1.65V`, or `3.3V / 2`.

 The maximum voltage level that can be read is `3.3V`, but the analog input ports are `5V` tolerant, meaning they can accept up to `5V` without overloading the chip and possibly destroying it.
 However, to be able to read any voltage above `3.3V`, a voltage divider must be used.